 - The Pros:

-- Chance to visit out of the way places and make discoveries, to go off piste.
+- A chance to visit out of the way places and make discoveries, to go off-piste.

 - Almost no toll roads in the UK.